felipecmachado/Playground.Web/README.md

 **Backend**:
 Clone this repository and enter the backend directory
+Go to the Startup.cs and change the AddDbContext options from MySql to InMemoryDatabase
 Enter the Web.Api directory
 Start the project by running dotnet run
 Navigate to the http://localhost:5000/swagger